-Dumfriesshire Council which, following local government reorganisation in 1975, joined with its two adjacent county authorities to become Dumfries and Galloway Council.
-The first conservation area designation was later modified in on 14th February 1977.
+Dumfriesshire Council.
+In 1975 local government boundaries changed, with three adjacent county authorities becoming Dumfries and Galloway Council.
+The designation remained but the conservation area boundary was modified on 14th February 1977.

-During the course of this appraisal the character of immediately adjoining areas was also considered and as a result there are boundary changes proposed which will form part of a consultation on the whole document.
+During the course of this appraisal the character of immediately adjoining areas was also considered and as a result there are boundary changes proposed which form part of the consultation and re-consultation on the whole document.

-Historic image of Hight Street
+Historic image of Moffat High Street